chriskhng/asSeq2Int/README.md

 - RRTYP (0)
 - RxTkP (1)

-But the code should be able to take any sequence of interest.
+The code should be able to take any sequence of interest.
 So feel free to test it out!

 ## Version log